opengovsg/ts-template/guides/deploying/AWS.md

-# Deploying the OGP Application Template

-This step-by-step guide will walk the reader through the steps needed to have this application running on an environment hosted by Amazon Web Services, with supporting services also set up

-## Registrations

-Front load all the service registrations so that you can focus on configuration

-- [ ] Create two 1Password Vaults, one for staging and one for production
-- [ ] Create a Google Groups e-mail for your application
-- [ ] Register for a .gov.sg domain and the .sg equivalent
-- [ ] Sign up for Cloudflare
-- [ ] Sign up for Sentry.io, or create a new Sentry organisation
-- [ ] Sign up for an Amazon Web Services account; have credit card details ready

-## Domains and CDN

-- [ ] Create a Cloudflare site for the .sg and .gov.sg domains
-- [ ] Instruct the domain registrar (GovTech for .gov.sg, your commercial
-      registrar otherwise) to set the primary nameservers to the ones Cloudflare lists for your site
-- [ ] (if you are not using .sg for testing your deployed application) Set up a Page Rule that would redirect all requests from .sg to .gov.sg
-- [ ] Create a Page Rule that forwards all requests from www.name.gov.sg to name.gov.sg

-## Amazon Web Services
+# Amazon Web Services

-Set up the application for deployments to Amazon Web Services (AWS)
+This guide will aid the reader to set up the application for deployments to Amazon Web Services (AWS) using Elastic Beanstalk

 _TODO: Build a Terraform config that would do all this_

 - [ ] Ensure that the console is in the ap-southeast-1 region

-### Virtual Private Cloud (VPC) and Networking
+## Virtual Private Cloud (VPC) and Networking

 Create an environment (staging for now, production later) that consists of one VPC, segmented into three subnets, gated by NAT Gateways and Security Groups